 The idea of having house rules or family rules sounds like tyranny, the last thing parents want for their kids.
-But when one of said house rules for kids is done right, the result is structure and predictability.
+But when done right, house rules for kids provide needed structure and predictability.
 The family members understand the existence and purpose of the rule.
-The kids feels safer, and everyone’s stress (especially yours) goes down.
+The kids feels safer, and everyone’s stress — particularly yours — goes down.

 Now, there’s a big difference between any rule and the right rule.
 So we asked a variety of child psychologists and therapists to suggest family rules and house rules that parents of children 4 to 7 years old should consider enforcing.
 Some are for the kids, and some are for parents.
 But, in truth, all rules are for the adults to follow and take the lead on.

 First, one caveat: A list stuck to the fridge isn’t all-powerful.
 “Rules alone won’t get the job done,” says Dr. Laura Kastner, a family and child psychologist and author of Getting to Calm, the Early Years.
 “There needs to be context, fairness, and understanding.”
 In other words, family rules have to be clear.
 More than that, the enforcer of said rules (i.e. you and your spouse) have to be clear, so the behavior can become automatic.
 Stick to this, and you’ll see results.

 Here, then, are the rules parents should consider enforcing in their home.

 Family Rule #1: Use Fewer Words

 This isn’t for the kids.
 You want them to talk.
 This is for you.
 Because, per Kastner, adults talk way too much — like 80 percent too much.
 What happens is that they end up babbling and a 5-year-old says something like, “I hate you,” sidetracking the conversation and getting out of any responsibility.
 Using fewer words helps that.